Full-time: 1 year, Part-time: 2 years

 This course is made up of three stages - Postgraduate Certificate, Postgraduate Diploma and MSc.

-Candidates will study the core modules below:
+Candidates will study the the following core modules:

 Criminal Investigation 1: Principles of Investigation